rawsrc/exacodis/README.md

 **CHANGELOG**
 1. Add the possibility to test any protected/private method from a class
+2. Add the possibility to test any protected/private static method from a class
-2. Does not break the compatibility with the previous version
+3. Does not break the compatibility with the previous version

 **HOW TO USE**